 The test is very reliable, but if this period is not expected, it is not able to detect the antibodies because they would not have been produced yet.
 In that case, the result could be a false negative, meaning that the person could have been infected and could, therefore, transmit the virus to other people.
 In this case, the test would have to be repeated 3 months after the risk exposure to confirm the negative result.
 At that time, the chlamydia test also comes up useful.

-Measures to prevent the transmission of HIV infection should always be taken, but in this circumstance, where the person could be infected, it is vital to do so until the negative result is confirmed.
+Measures for HIV Prevention Pill phoenix az should always be taken, but in this circumstance, where the person could be infected, it is vital to do so until the negative result is confirmed.